 Click here to download a map of the zoo

-The African Café & conservatory Tea rooms seat approximately 130 people.
+The African Café & conservatory Tea rooms seat approximately 130 people (restricted numbers at present due to Covid).
 The seating is conveniently located at the entrance and exit to the zoo.
 Hot and cold food and drinks are served all year round.
 Baby chairs are available.
 The eating areas are accessible for wheel chair users as well as push chairs.
-Deep fat fryers are used for some food preparation and these foods are available at peak times (between 11.30am to 3.00pm daily).

-The food service begins at 10.00am as the zoo opens (cooked breakfasts are available for instance up until 11.30am) and finishes at 3.00pm.
-Take away food and drinks are available and an outside open-air patio (which offers cool summer shade under grape vines and wisteria) is nearby that can seat another 30 people around circular picnic benches
+The cafe opens at 10.00am for drinks and snacks, hot food service begins at 12.00 - 2.30pm.
+Take away food and drinks are available and an outside open-air patio (which offers cool summer shade under grape vines and wisteria) is nearby that can seat another 30 people around circular picnic benches.
+Hot menu includes toasties, jacket potatoes, burgers, chips, etc

 An open unsupervised playground is available next to the encounter zone where the organised animal encounter handling sessions take place.
 This includes trampolines which require your supervision when your children use them.
 It is next to the covered seating area for picnics, so visitors can sit and relax and keep their children under supervision.